WaldemarOrtizCalo/WaldemarOrtizCalo_Website/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My research interests are on animal spatial ecology, human-widlife interactions, and applied research for wildlife conservation.
+bio: My research interests are focused on animal spatial ecology, human-widlife interactions, and applied research that informs wildlife conservation.
 education:
   courses:
   - course: Masters of Science in Wildlife Biology